1. Ongoing commitment of a School Mindfulness Lead

 2. Understand and commit to the prerequisites

-The School Mindfulness Lead course prepares experienced .b / Paws b teachers in schools to lead colleagues in the .b Foundations introductory session and 8-session curriculum, but also to become a ‘mindfulness lead’ within the school or educational group in which they are employed.
+The School Mindfulness Lead course prepares experienced .b / Paws b / dots teachers in schools to lead colleagues in the .b Foundations introductory session and 8-session curriculum, but also to become a ‘mindfulness lead’ within the school or educational group in which they are employed.

 Please note: if you trained to teach .b in 2016 as part of the MYRIAD research project, please contact email@example.com before completing this application form.

 I have trained in .b / Paws b / dots and taught the course in full at least twice (once in full for dots).

 2.2 – A well-established formal practice of at least 20-30 consecutive minutes, on 6 out of 7 days a week